-Part one of this post explained acceleration of rent provisions and how various courts around the country have scrutinized these provisions and taken varying positions on their enforceability and validity.
-Part two of this post, below, will discuss how landlords can include enforceable acceleration of rent provisions in their leases.
+Part one of this series explained acceleration of rent provisions and how various courts around the country have scrutinized these provisions and taken varying positions on their enforceability and validity.
+Part two of this series, below, will discuss how landlords can include enforceable acceleration of rent provisions in their rental agreements.

 Drafting Reasonable Acceleration of Rent Provisions

 There are many approaches to consider in drafting a more reasonable acceleration of rents provision.
 From the landlord’s perspective, including a more balanced clause in the initial form lease agreement could lessen the risk of a court finding the provision unenforceable.
 This type of approach could also possibly save negotiation time and expense, while still preserving the flexibility and certainty that accelerating-type damages provides.